alexchilton/CAS_AML_RL_Project_Module6/battle_rpg/gp_explanation/readme.md

 In the genetic algorithm implementation for the battle environment, mutations happen at multiple levels throughout the evolutionary process.
-Let me clarify how mutations work in this context:

 ## Mutation Frequency